Brandon Hanlan: Wycombe Wanderers

 On 26 August 2021, Hanlan returned to League One to join Wycombe Wanderers for an undisclosed fee reported to be £150,000 plus add-ons and a sell-on clause, signing a three-year deal.
 On 21 September, Hanlan scored his first goal for the club, Wycombe's only goal in a 6–1 defeat to Manchester City in the EFL Cup.
 After scoring another in an EFL Trophy defeat to Milton Keynes Dons, his first league goal for the Chairboys came in a 2–0 win over his former club Gillingham.
 He played in the 2022 League One play-off final defeat to Sunderland, having entered the game as a 65th-minute substitute for Jordan Obita.
 In total, he scored eight goals in 43 appearances for Gareth Ainsworth's Chairboys throughout the 2021–22 season.
 He scored three goals in 36 games during the 2022–23 campaign.

 He was reported to have agreed personal terms with Wrexham in August 2023, though no move materialised.
 On 11 November, Hanlan suffered a serious Anterior cruciate ligament injury after being pulled to the ground by Stevenage captain Carl Piergianni, requiring him to be taken off the pitch on a stretcher while wearing an oxygen mask.
 His contract with Wycombe was extended the following month as manager Matt Bloomfield saw him as "a key part of our plans going forward".
 He returned to light training after nine months.

 On 10 October 2024, after almost 11 months out injured, he made his return to football, playing the final 20 minutes of a behind-closed-doors friendly with Queens Park Rangers.
 He played 13 competitive games upon returning to Wycombe, scoring two goals in cup games.
 On 31 January, Hanlan joined League One rivals Stevenage on loan for the remainder of the 2024–25 season.
 Manager Alex Revell said that he brought the player to Broadhall Way to easy the burden on Boro's existing centre-forwards.
 Hanlan scored two goals in 12 starts and four substitute appearances.
 On 20 May 2025, Wycombe announced he would leave when his contract expired at the end of June.
 He had scored 16 goals from 111 games in a four-year stay at Adams Park.

 Doncaster Rovers

 On 13 June 2025, Hanlan signed a two-year deal with newly-promoted League One club Doncaster Rovers, to start on 1 July.
 Manager Grant McCann said "he's someone who has annoyed me whenever I've come up against him.
 Brandon brings his energy, his pressing, his aggression".

 Style of play

-Hanlan is a quick and powerful forward who is able to hold the ball up well and score all types of goals.
+Hanlan has been described as a nimble and powerful forward, able to hold the ball up well and score goals.